 Additional regulation of ongoing activities which may not be subject to HRA, such as commercial shipping and some sea fisheries activities, is not considered likely as a result of this proposed designation.
 Any such activities currently taking place in the area proposed for designation, and the exercise of regulatory functions by relevant/competent authorities in that area, are already subject to the requirements of the Habitats Regulations.

-NRW considers that Level 1 and 2 analysis of the potential impacts of the proposed SPA on activities is sufficient and that no further analysis (Level 3 and 4) or quantification of the potential impacts of the inshore part of the extension is required.
+NRW considers that Level 1 and 2 analysis of the potential impacts of the proposed SPA is sufficient and that no further analysis (Level 3 and 4) or quantification of the potential impacts of the extension is required.